Thorn51/code_incubator_client/README.md

 ## Future of App

 The project is currently an MVP.
-To keep track of proposed features please visit [GitHub Project](https://github.com/users/Thorn51/projects/2).
+To keep track of proposed features please visit the [GitHub Project](https://github.com/users/Thorn51/projects/2) for the project.

 ## API